-Large and/or unusual deposits may require additional documentation including letter of explanation, third party documentation, etc. A large deposit is defined as a single deposit that exceeds 10% of the loan amount.
-Underwriter discretion is to be used if a deposit is less than the 10% threshold but appears to be an undisclosed gift or loan or from another outside party.
+Large and/or unusual deposits may require additional documentation including letter of explanation, third party documentation, etc. A large deposit is defined as a single deposit that exceeds 50% of the qualifying monthly income.
+Underwriter discretion is to be used if a deposit is less than the 50% threshold but appears to be an undisclosed gift or loan or from another outside party.
 Funds transferred from a foreign account should be fully documented.